News & Events

 • The CSCS is committed to providing sport and learning environments that are inclusive, diverse, equitable and accessible (IDEA) as possible.
 If comfortable, we encourage individuals to voluntarily self-identify so that we can better understand and better meet the needs of the coaching community

-• What makes you a good candidate to be a Coach Mentor with the Women in Coaching Mentorship Program?
+• What makes you a good candidate to be a Coach Mentor or Mentee with the Women in Coaching Mentorship Program?
 In your response, please reference the following: 1) Your background in sport and life; 2) Coaching experience and success; 3) Academic level obtained and other qualifications; 4) Your strengths / Your Style (how you work with others?)

 • Ae you expressing interest in being a mentor or mentee?